dylanmcdiarmid/tree-sitter-neluablk/Worklog.md

+### 8-28-2024
+Confirmed from Discord and a bit of experimentation that the last pair choice is simply `seq('=', $.Id)`.
+The pair_sugar in the PEG is there to make `a = { = b }` and `a = { b = b }` return the same ast (and a reminder you can run `nelua --print-ast example_whatever.nelua` to see the AST from the PEG parser).

+- [x] Finish first pass at type expressions and everything related
+- [x] Find and implement variable assignment, and then attempt to get everything running.
+This should allow us to do test passes on each type declaration.
+  - In the PEG, variable assignment starts at the Assign rule
+  - [ ] Assign is part of the Statements section, which we've already started, so let's continue that for now
+    - ForNum seems a bit weird, I'm not quite sure how to read the ~? syntax, optional capture.
+I think it's used to fill a node with a nil value if its not found.
+We'll need to do some extra testing in this area though.

+At the end of this work session, I've got a first pass completed for everything in the Statement section.
+I think I'm missing `suffixeddecls`, but most dependency rules I was able to implement.

 ### 8-27-2024
 It's easy when following the PEG to keep diving into the syntax and finding yourself writing too much code without running any tests.
 I've added a rule called "temporary_expression" that can be read off the top level, which should give me a place to comment/uncomment in test rules.